(Phonodig Adobe XD Prototype)

 Players are taught each phoneme in a a guided and linear fashion.
 First, they are introduced to the phoneme.
 After this they are presented with a number of sample words containing the phoneme.
 After this, they are presented with a sample sentence featuring the vocabulary that has been taught.
 Finally, in order to help solidify their knowledge, players complete a mini-game.

-After creating some paper prototypes, I began working on a high fidelity Adobe XD prototype.
-This can be found at the following link: Phonodig.
+I then began working on a high fidelity Adobe XD prototype.
+Visually, I opted for a generally colourful style in order to appeal to the young target audience.
+The prototype can be found at the following link: Phonodig.
 Feel free to have a look at the video demo below.

 As this was the first full project that I completed using Adobe XD, I learned a lot as I progressed.
 However, I believe that XD has a lot of potential that I hope to discover.